miguelt21jm/ENG-RevitParameterScanner/README.md

 If an element within the view is deleted after a scan, attempting to select or isolate this element will trigger a warning message advising you to rescan the view.
 ![image](https://github.com/miguelt21jm/ENG-RevitParameterScanner/assets/101025223/e286525d-fc94-442e-a19b-734b8a4d4dac)

-# Tecnical note
+# Technical note
 We utilize the WPF UI by Lepoco, for our user interface elements.

-We employ Microsoft.Extensions.DependencyInjection to utilize the IoC container (Service Provider), enhancing our application architecture.
+We employ Microsoft.Extensions.DependencyInjection to utilize the IoC container (Service Provider).

 To improve user interface responsiveness and simplicity, we incorporate CalcBinding.

 For addressing compatibility issues, we use PolySharp.

-To manage MVVM boilerplate code efficiently, we utilize CommunityToolkit.Mvvm.
+To manage MVVM boilerplate code, we utilize CommunityToolkit.Mvvm.

-* All of this package, at the time of creation of this, are licensed under MIT license, which is very permisive.